Yebbenbe/OfficeDocs-SharePoint/migration/mm-whats-new.md

 ### November 2021

 - **Bulk upload Google drives.**  You can now bulk upload your Google drives using a comma-separated (CSV) file.
 - **Report creation failure fixed.** Mover API failed to create reports on scans and migrations involving more than 40,000 records.
-This has been fixed.
+This issue has been fixed.

 ### September 2021